Nawaz2000/Image-Filter-Project/README.md

 So you can reconfigure it, add your own filters, change the UI etc And also feel free to suggest and commit :)

+For your easy understanding of the project i've seperated the html, css, and javascript code sections from the main project

 # Credits
 Thank you Duke University for providing the knowledge and liabrary support for making this project possible.